Synthetic data generation method for data-free knowledge distillation in regression neural networks: Introduction

 To deal with such situations, data-free knowledge distillation methods have been proposed to allow distillation of knowledge without the original training data \cite{Hu2020, Lopes2017, Micaelli2019, Ye2020, Yoo2019}.
 Data-free knowledge distillation works by generating synthetic data and training the student model with these data and their teacher model predicted labels.

 Much of the existing research for knowledge distillation has been focused on classification tasks.
-However, regression tasks are common in many engineering applications \cite{Guo2021, Schweidtmann2021} and there are limited methods available on knowledge distillation for regression neural networks.
+However, regression tasks are common in many engineering applications \cite{Guo2021, Schweidtmann2021, Tapeh2022, Thai2022} and there are limited methods available on knowledge distillation for regression neural networks.
+Knowledge distillation for real-world regression applications include lightweight object detectors for remote sensing \cite{Yang2022}, turbine-scale wind power prediction \cite{Chen2022}.
 Recently, \cite{Kang2021} proposed the first data-free knowledge distillation method for regression where a generator model was trained in an adversarial manner to generate synthetic data.
 Motivated by the need for data-free model distillation on regression models in real world applications, in this work we investigate the behaviors of several synthetic data generation methods including random sampling and adversarial generator.

-Based on the insights gained from this investigation, we propose an improved method to generate synthetic data for data-free knowledge distillation of regression neural networks by optimizing for a loss function defined using the student and teacher model predictions directly rather than implicitly through an additional generator model.
-Compared to existing methods, synthetic data generated through this process can provide large difference in prediction between the student and teacher model while mimicking real data better.
+The main contribution of this paper is to propose an improved method to generate synthetic data for data-free knowledge distillation of regression neural networks.
+This is achieved by optimizing for a loss function defined using the student and teacher model predictions directly rather than implicitly through an additional generator model.
+Compared to existing methods, our synthetic data generation method can provide large difference in prediction between the student and teacher model while mimicking real data better.
 We demonstrate that this method for synthetic data generation can provide better performance than existing methods through experiments in 7 standard regression datasets, as well as on the MNIST handwritten digit dataset adapted for regression, and a real-world bioinformatics case study of protein solubility prediction.
+This study contributes in furthering the understanding of data-free distillation for regression and has potential applications in the deployment of distilled models for many practical regression tasks in various engineering applications.